psi-maker/IoT-EdgeAI/Intel EdgeAI/IoTcomm.md

 During the communication phase, a client can perform publish, subscribe, unsubscribe and ping operations.
 The publish operation sends a binary block of data -- the content -- to a topic that is defined by the publisher.

-4. **termination**
 MQTT supports message binary large objects (BLOBs) up to 256 MB in size.
 The format of the content will be application-specific.
 Topic subscriptions are made using a SUBSCRIBE/SUBACK packet pair, and unsubscribing is similarly performed using an UNSUBSCRIBE/UNSUBACK packet pair.

 Topic strings form a natural topic tree with the use of a special delimiter character, the forward slash (/).
 A client can subscribe to -- and unsubscribe from -- entire branches in the topic tree with the use of special wild-card characters.
 There are two wild-card characters: a single-level wild-card character, the plus character (+); and a multilevel wild-card character, the hash character (#).
 A special topic character, the dollar character ($), excludes a topic from any root wild-card subscriptions.
 Typically, $ is used to transport server-specific or system messages.

 Another operation a client can perform during the communication phase is to ping the broker server using a PINGREQ/PINGRESP packet sequence.
 This packet sequence roughly translates to ARE YOU ALIVE/YES I AM ALIVE.
 This operation has no other function than to maintain a live connection and ensure the TCP connection has not been shut down by a gateway or router.

+4. **termination**
 When a publisher or subscriber wants to terminate an MQTT session, it sends a DISCONNECT message to the broker and then closes the connection.
 This is called a graceful shutdown because it gives the client the ability to easily reconnect by providing its client identity and resuming where it left off.

-Should the disconnect happen suddenly without time for a publisher to send a DISCONNECT message, the broker may send subscribers a message from the publisher that the broker has previously cached.
+The broker may send subscribers a message from the publisher that the broker has previously cached if the disconnect happen suddenly without time for a publisher to send a DISCONNECT message.
 The message, which is called a last will and testament, provides subscribers with instructions for what to do if the publisher dies unexpectedly.